A well-written product description plays a significant role in moving customers through your online store’s sales funnel.

 What is an eCommerce product description?

-An eCommerce product description is marketing copy containing information about important product features and benefits.
+An eCommerce product description is a marketing copy containing information about important product features and benefits.

 The product description aims to provide potential customers with information and specifics to encourage them to want to buy your products and services.